There are many Beitou hot spring experiences that you can enjoy while spending a day in Beitou, a popular day-trip destination from Taipei, Taiwan.

 The women’s public hot spring area includes a nook for lockers and an area for sinks and hot spring style showers (i.e. low showers with a stool).

-The onsen hot spring area is private but it also has a semi-open area where you can enjoy the warm water while taking in a cool breeze.
+The onsen hot spring area is private but has a semi-open area where you can enjoy the warm water while taking in a cool breeze.

-Overall, I love public hot spring at Waterhouse Hotel because of the minimalist and modern touches of an old tradition.
-And also because I was the only guest that day using the public hot spring!
-Check prices and review on Agoda if you are considering staying overnight there.
+Overall, I love the public hot springs at Waterhouse Hotel because of the minimalist and modern touches of an old tradition.
+And also because I was the only guest using the public hot spring that day!
+Check prices and review on Agoda if you consider staying overnight at this Beitou hot spring hotel.

-Man-Lai Ramen Noodles (满来温泉拉麵) is a ramen restaurant serving ramen made with hot spring water.
-Prices are reasonable.
+- Man-Lai Ramen Noodles (满来温泉拉麵) – a ramen restaurant serving ramen made with hot spring water.
+The prices are reasonable.
 The seafood ramen is to die for!

-Tea Colors Cafe near Thermal Valley makes hot spring hotpot including hot spring beef pot (NT$290), hot spring pork pot (NT$280), hot spring chicken pot (NT$280) and a vegetarian option, hot spring mushroom pot (NT$280).
+- Tea Colors Cafe – makes hot spring hotpot including hot spring beef pot (NT$290), hot spring pork pot (NT$280), hot spring chicken pot (NT$280) and a vegetarian option, hot spring mushroom pot (NT$280).

-Which hot spring experience in Beitou are you going to choose?
+Which Beitou hot spring experience are you going to choose?